MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 # Introduction & Remarks

-The following whitepaper of the flexible data warehouse is a documentation of the business background (chapter 1), implementation concepts(chapter 2) and the actual implementation (chapter 3) of a project with the goal to gain insights into the business processes of a Shared Service Center, identify issues and solve them.
-This constant process improvement would then inevitably lead to cost saving that can be tracked by the increase of automation KPI.
+The following whitepaper of the flexible data warehouse is a documentation of the business background (chapter 1), implementation concepts(chapter 2), and the actual implementation (chapter 3) of a project to gain insights into the business processes of a Shared Service Center.
+The solution enables effective process improvement, inevitably leading to cost savings that the automation KPI can track.

 ##Important

 The knowledge that led to this document was not accumulated step by step in a waterfall fashion like it is written down, but rather through many iterations of try & error.

-The principles in chapter2 where written down AFTER actually implementing them implicitly through many iterations which makes them more valuable as they are tested and seem to work great in a real world application.
+We wrote down the principles contained in chapter2 AFTER actually implementing them implicitly through many iterations.
+That makes them more valuable as they are tested and seem to work great in a real-world application.

 ##Chapter1:
-Explains the use case from business perspective.
-It is the summary of many discussion together with the finance department of the company and lays the foundation for the solution design.
+Explains the use case from a business perspective.
+It is the summary of many discussions with the company's finance department and lays the foundation for the solution design.

-> Especially if you're an IT guy like me this is a MUST read.
-Because we are fascinated by technology we are all to often excited by flashy charts, AI analysis and Demo videos.
-It is crucial to understand that just because something is technically possible does not mean it is useful.
+Especially if you're an IT guy like me, this is a MUST read.
+Because we are fascinated by technology, we are all too often excited by flashy charts, AI analysis, and Demo videos.

+**It is crucial to understand that just because something is technically possible does not mean it is valuable**.

 The chapter shines a light on how business sees things.

 ##Chapter2:

-This chapter builds on top of the first and discusses the necessity of a different approach for the flexible KPI layer.
+This chapter builds on top of the first, discusses the necessity of a different approach for the agile KPI layer, and presents a working solution for its implementation.
+The chapter highlights the chosen architecture and outlines the benefits of the classic data warehouse and operational reporting.

 ##Chapter3:

 This chapter is proof that this document is not just a consulting company slide-(shit)-show.

-Through the last year we implemented the flexible data warehouse described in chapter two.
-It has two purposes.
+Through the last year, we implemented the flexible data warehouse described in chapter two.
+The chapter has two purposes.
 Firstly, be a maintenance guide to quickly lookup errors once they occur.
-Therefore we included an FAQ part.
 Secondly, it shows the exact implementation steps and our thinking behind it to give a starting point for new use cases or extensions.

-The coding samples do not include all coding but only the building blocks to give you an idea of how these principles can be implemented.
+The coding samples do not include all coding but only the building blocks to explain how you can implement these principles.
 The code does not claim to be perfect but functional.

 #The Framework for Business Process Improvement